Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/3-App-CallAPI/README.md

 ### Validate your Azure access tokens using routes with AADDelegatingOAuth2TokenValidator

-While `AADWebSecurityConfigurationAdapter` can be used to protect your routes so only valid users can access it, Azure protected API's require additional claims validation to ensure only valid users are calling you routes.
-For this, see this app's [AppSecurityConfig](.resource-api/src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootwebapi/AppSecurityConfig.java) class.
+Azure protected web API's must perform both signature and claim validation on the incoming access tokens to authorize a call.
+For extended claim validation, refer to this web API's [AppSecurityConfig](.resource-api/src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootwebapi/AppSecurityConfig.java) class.

 This class configures your `AADWebSecurityConfigurationAdapter` with signature validation using `NimbusJwtDecoder` as well as custom validation for the `iss`, `aud`, `nbf`, and `exp` claims using `AADDelegatingOAuth2TokenValidator`